 The Tempeh Cookbook

 Dorothy R. Bates

 I had been using a lot of tofu, and was having fun with it.
 But it was right around this time that I discovered Tempeh, and I'm so very happy I did.
 Tempeh has its own distinct, slightly-nutty flavor.
 It's PACKED with nutrients and is a fantastic source of protein in a vegan diet.
 Plus, since it's fermented it's healthier for you than plain ol' tofu.
-I've heard it could be an acquired taste, but Jeff and I latched onto it immediately.
+I've heard it could be an acquired taste, but we latched onto it immediately.
 And luckily, I found a fabulous little book full of tasty tempeh recipes.

 This is one of the best vegan books if you'd like to understand how many dishes tempeh can be used in, like some of my favorites...

 It was around this time that we discovered the infamous 5-star Vegan Millennium Restaurant.
 If you've never had 5-star vegan food, this is the place to put on your list.
 Of course, it will take a little trip to San Francisco, California!
 But if you happen to be there, be sure to check it out.
 Here I discovered their cookbook which I couldn't wait to read from cover to cover, just like a novel. ;)

 These recipes aren't really for beginners, as there are many steps to each recipe (usually), but you can certainly dissect the recipes and create "just the sauce", for instance.